jeffsim/typescript-gulp-sample/readme.md

 | *files* | string[] | List of files to compile; relative to project path.
 If unspecified, defaults to '["**/*.ts"]', which == all TS files in the project folder.

 #### Library Projects
-**TODO: This section**
-  - Intended to be used by actual apps.
+Library Projects are projects that are intended to be used by apps.
+Details:
-  - The library's source files are transpiled into a single bundled output file dropped into /dist
+- A Library Project's source files are transpiled into a single bundled output file which is dropped into /dist
-  - Both debug and minimized files output (*-debug.js, *-min.js)
+- Both debug and minimized files are output (*-debug.js, *-min.js)
 - Generates definition (*.ts) files and copies them into /dist/typings

-  - Examples:
+Library Projects in this project:
 - Editor project: Generates editor-debug.js, editor-min.js, and editor.d.ts
 - Plugins project: For each plugin, generates [pluginname]-debug.js, [pluginname]-min.js, and [pluginname].d.ts

 #### Applications Projects
-**TODO: This section**
-  - Standalone app that uses the libraries
+Application Projects are standalone apps which leverage the Library Projects.
+Details:

 - Applications' source files are transpiled and not bundled; placed next to source files
   - Intent is to mirror what apps that use Duality will normally do.
-  - Only drops full debug .js files; no minimized ones (although I may revisit that; easy to add).
+- Only outputs debug .js files for now; no minimized ones (I will revisit that; easy to add.
+Just wanted to test ability to differentiate).
 - No definition file is generated

-  - Examples: Samples projects, Tests projects
+'Samples' and 'Tests' both contain examples of Application Projects.

 # Folders
-**TODO: This section**
+These are the folders that exist or are created by this build environment.

   - /bld
     - This is where built files for libraries are put.
 Built files for apps end up alongside the apps' sourcecode
   - /dist
     - This is where final deliverables for the bundle, non-built-in plugins, and all built typings are placed
-    - TODO: currently putting built-in-plugin d.ts files here; no need.
   - /editor
     - This is the main project.
 It's a library.
   - /plugins